cjhubbs/books.chrishubbs.com/data/reviews/nate-silver/the-signal-and-the-noise-why-so-many-predictions-fail-but-some-dont/index.md

   series_position: '2012'
   spine_color: '#f3e609'
   tags: ''
-  title: 'The Signal and the Noise: Why So Many Predictions Fail—But Some Don\''t'
+  title: "The Signal and the Noise: Why So Many Predictions Fail—But Some Don't"
 plan:
   date_added: 2023-01-01
 review: